BachoSeven/dwm/README.md

 #### Additions to luke's build

+This is Luke's build of dwm with edits for my own [setup](https://github.com/BachoSeven/mydotFiles);
-A part from keybindings and additional and different sratchpad/programs, I have added the following patches:
+a part from keybindings and additional or different scratchpads/programs, I have added the following eye-candy patches:

-- colorbar
+- colorbar for colors in titles and tag indicators

-This is Luke's build of dwm with edits for my own [setup](https://github.com/BachoSeven/mydotFiles)
+- status2d for colors in dwmblocks status info

 ## FAQ